PNC Bank Review 2022: Is It the Right Bank for You?

 To fund the account, make sure you have an existing bank account number and routing number to make a transfer.

 Who PNC Bank is Best For

 PNC Bank is best for people who live in select Midwest, Northeast or Southern states where brick-and-mortar branches are located.

 Besides its regional bank status, anyone interested in “bundling” multiple bank accounts to receive added benefits, such as relationship rates and fewer overdraft fees, will appreciate banking with PNC.

 If you live in one of the areas served by PNC Bank, or if you want to bank online only, it’s a solid choice.
 The breadth of product offerings and the advanced technology make it worthy of consideration if you’re in the market for a new bank.

 FAQHere are the answers to some of the most frequently asked questions regarding PNC Bank.

 - PNC Bank has its headquarters in Pittsburgh, Pennsylvania, and has locations throughout the mid-Atlantic, Midwest, Southeast and Southeast.

 Rates are subject to change; unless otherwise noted, rates are updated periodically.
-All other information on accounts is accurate as of Dec.
-29, 2021.
+All other information on accounts is accurate as of July 11, 2022.

 Editorial Note: This content is not provided by PNC Bank, Wells Fargo or M&T Bank.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by PNC Bank, Wells Fargo or M&T Bank.